cybersonix/BlockModPy/README.md

 # BlockModPy
-A Python implementation of BlockMod using PySide2.
+A Python implementation of BlockMod using QtPy.